Mango panna cotta

 Crunchy peanut

 Melt the white chocolate in the microwave.
 Add the crumbled crêpes dentelles and peanut praline.
 Mix gently.
 Roll out between two sheets of baking paper and place in the freezer.
-Remove from the freezer and cut into rectangles the same size as your mould.
+Remove from the freezer and cut out circles using a cookie cutter the same diameter as your mould.
 Place in the freezer until ready to assemble.

 Entremet cacahuète